Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: Other decihertz detectors

 We begin by analyzing the common features.
 Figure~\ref{fig:DO:CON:OPT:DECIGO} shows the yearly numbers of detections from DO-Conservative, DO-Optimal, and DECIGO.
 A summary is given in Table~\ref{tab:Number/yr}.
 We notice that all these three detectors could observe sources with $t_{c_0}$ up to $20\,$yr, since they all have a lower noise level at the frequency range of BNS inspirals for sources in category (c).
 The numbers of detections, however, vary significantly due to different levels of the total noise.

 Figure~\ref{fig:compare_dets} shows the probability distributions of the redshift~$z$, SNR, $\Delta t_c$, and $\Delta \Omega$ from the 4 decihertz detectors.
 The top panel shows the distributions of the redshift and we also record the largest redshift $z_{\rm max}$ in Table~\ref{tab:Number/yr}.
 Instead of using the sky-averaged estimations, our recorded $z_{\rm max}$ takes into consideration of the directional dependency of the source, therefore it represents the farthest horizon distance.
-We also calculated the sky-averaged ones and their redshifts are few times smaller (e.g., $z_{\rm max}^{\rm ave}\sim1.0$ for DO-Optimal), which indicates that in real observations, we could detect sources much further than the averaged estimations.

 From the last two panels in Fig.~\ref{fig:compare_dets} we find that the categories (a), (b), and (c) are more dominant than the detector sensitivity in determining the distributions of $\Delta t_c$ and $\Delta\Omega$.
 In categories (b) and (c), $\Delta\Omega$ of the sources is always less than $\mathcal{O}(1)\,\rm{deg}^2$, regardless of the qualities of the detectors, and the timing accuracies of most sources in categories (c) are $\Delta t_c>1\,\rm s$.
-However, the ranges of the parameter precisions span orders of magnitude depending on specific detector designs.

 We now explore the specialties of decihertz GW detectors one by one.
 Compared to B-DECIGO, DO-Conservative has a higher noise level at $f>$ 0.2 Hz, leading to a significant drop in the number of detections.
 The weekly detection rates hardly reach one.
-However, DO-Conservative has a better sensitivity at lower frequencies, which greatly boosts the number of detections in categories (b) and (c), especially in category (c).
+However, DO-Conservative has a better sensitivity at lower frequencies, which greatly boosts the number of detections in category (c).
 Thus, it can observe sources that will merge more than dozens of years after the mission ends.
-Exclusive characteristics for DO-Conservative could be found in Figs.~\ref{fig:CON_4panel} and \ref{fig:CON_dist}.
+Exclusive characteristics for DO-Conservative could be found in the left panels of Fig.~\ref{fig:DO:combined:new}.

 Using DO-Optimal, the weekly detection rates of the sources with $t_{c_0}<4\,{\rm yr}$ gradually increase, from 0 to 400, but then drop drastically in category (c).
 Approximately 2 years after the detector closes down, the weekly number of detections falls to be fewer than 10.
-Though DO-Optimal is an upgraded version of DO-Conservative, the parameter distributions for both of them are similar, judging from Fig.~\ref{fig:compare_dets}.
-Exclusive characteristics for DO-Optimal could be found in Figs.~\ref{fig:OPT_4panel} and \ref{fig:OPT_dist}.
+Though DO-Optimal is an upgraded version of DO-Conservative, the parameter distributions for both of them are similar, due to its further horizon.
+Exclusive characteristics for DO-Optimal could be found in the right panels of Fig.~\ref{fig:DO:combined:new}.